 The Neighborhood & Community Connections (N&CC) Program is an effort to identify, prioritize, and build new walkable connections to parks and greenways.
 The N&CC Program was designed to promote health equity throughout the City, using geo-spatial modeling and data analysis to guide investment in those communities which are most at-risk of negative health outcomes and most in need of improved access to outdoor recreation opportunities.
 In 2017, the Geographic Information System (GIS) model developed in support of the N&CC Program was awarded the G. Herbert Stout Award for Visionary Use of GIS by a Local Government in North Carolina.

 Neighborhoods prioritized for investment through this program are identified using a Community Vulnerability Index, originally developed by the Wake County Department of Health & Human Services.
 This index is based on socioeconomic and demographic indicators which correlate with high vulnerability to negative mental and physical health outcomes, such as heart disease, obesity, chronic stress, and depression—health outcomes which can be mitigated with improved access to parks and recreation opportunities.

-N&CC projects are funded through the 2014 Parks Bond Referendum and land acquisition funds, and included projects are primarily focused on improving access to both recreation facilities and greenway trails.
+N&CC projects are funded through the 2014 Parks Bond Referendum, 2022 Parks Bond Referendum and with partial land acquisition funds.
+The projects focus on improving access to both recreation facilities and greenway trails.